-- □ OneControl Touch Panel Error Codes
+- OneControl Touch Panel Error Codes

 - Special Jack Error Codes on the OneControl Touch Panel

-- How to manually override the jack motor
+- □ How to manually override the jack motor

-- ☐ Setting Zero Point Calibration
+- □ Setting Zero Point Calibration

+- Zero point is the programmed point that the RVwill return to each time the Auto Level feature is used.
+Zero Point is only available on the OneControl Touch Panel.

-Preventative Maintenance tips
+- □ Preventative Maintenance tips